 This lights up when the power is on.
 This is a reliable indicator of whether your power supply is working or not.
-If you run the Altura MkII from a battery, this light will get considerably dimmer rather suddenly when the battery is near the end of its life.
-The device will also go haywire.
-Time for a new battery.
+If you run the Altura from a battery, this light will get considerably dimmer rather suddenly when the battery is near the end of its life.
+The device will also go haywire indicating it's time for a new battery.